saladmachine/circuitpython-as7343/README.rst

 AS7343 CircuitPython Library
 =============================

+7/21/25 After a lot of work and digging I find that the problem with F4 and possibly two other channels has not been fixed.
+The Micropython library does not fix this problem.
+There is a claim that it has been fixed in Circuitpython, but that has not been verified.It has something to do with the SMUX.
+I cannot fix this.
+I WILL LEAVE THIS REPO ACTIVE BUT IT IS UNLIKELY THAT IT WILL BE FIXED.

 7/20/25 THERE IS A PROBLEM WITH F4 THAT I AM LOOKING INTO.
 I'D RECOMMEND CHECKING BACK IN A FEW DAYS

 A CircuitPython driver for the AMS AS7343 14-channel spectral sensor.
 This device provides high-resolution spectral measurements across the visible and near-infrared spectrum, making it ideal for: